jan-bogaerts/mark/src/markdownCode.md

 #### home
 - the home-tab component is a wrapper that displays it's children in a row.
 - This component contains the following child components :
-  - file component
+  - file section
-  - edit component
+  - edit section
-  - undo component
+  - undo section
-  - build component
+  - build section

 ##### file section
 - the file-section component contains actions related to the project and file management.